tum-esm/tum-mci/output/README.md

 ### GNFR A
 - Some values of 2024 are not available yet and were estimated based on previous years.
+- The column "Identifier" provides individual names for each point source to assign the correct temporal profile.
 ### GNFR C
 - Includes industry (GNFR_B) related gas/oil consumption for heating and production emissions extracted from individual EMAS reports
 ### GNFR F